MicrosoftDocs/learn/learn-pr/azure/shifting-nodejs-express-apis-to-serverless/includes/1-introduction.md

 The project represents a Node Express application in TypeScript that is shifted to Azure Functions.

-> If your Express app is using JavaScript instead of TypeScript, feel free to shift it to Azure Functions using JavaScript.
+> If your Express app is using JavaScript instead of TypeScript, create an Azure Functions app using JavaScript.

 What's in the [sample project on GitHub](https://github.com/MicrosoftDocs/mslearn-module-shifting-nodejs-express-apis-to-serverless) that you'll learn about in this module?
 That's a great question!